efriandika/laravel-settings/README.md

 then run `composer update`:

-After updating composer, add the ServiceProvider to the `providers` array in `config/app.php`
+After updating composer, Register the ServiceProvider to the `providers` array in `config/app.php`

     'Efriandika\LaravelSettings\SettingsServiceProvider',